-- A. CareSource will reimburse for up to 5 qualitative/presumptive tests in any rolling 90 day period for each member. - B. CareSource will reimburse for up to 5 dates of service for quantitative/confirmatory tests in any rolling 90 day period for each member. - C. Within these limits, only 1 multi-panel test, (i.e., testing for each category of a drug class, including metabolite(s) (if performed,) may be billed per day (same date of service (DOS)) unless the ordering provider or providing lab has obtained prior authorization from CareSource. - D. CareSource will cover only one qualitative/presumptive test per date of service. - E. Each CPT code is counted as a test toward these limits. - F. Prior authorization must be obtained by the ordering/referring provider or lab for any drug testing performed exceeding these limits.
-CareSource will consider all such requests when they are medically necessary to the member's line of treatment.
+- A. CareSource will reimburse for up to 5 qualitative/presumptive tests in any rolling 90 day period for each member. - B. CareSource will reimburse 5 dates of service for quantitative/confirmatory tests in any rolling 90 day period for each member. - C. Within these limits, only 1 multi-panel test, (i.e., testing for each category of a drug class, including metabolite(s) (if performed,) may be billed per day (same date of service (DOS)) unless the ordering provider or providing lab has obtained prior authorization from CareSource. - D. CareSource will cover only one qualitative/presumptive test per date of service. - E. Each CPT code is counted as a test toward these limits. - F. Prior authorization must be obtained by the ordering/referring provider or lab for any drug testing performed exceeding these limits.
+CareSource will consider all such requests when they are medically necessary to the member's line of treatment, or if they fall within the standards of care under EPDST guidelines.